vmagnin/cairo-fortran/README.md

 ## Testing cairo-fortran

-Each test prints nothing in the terminal but is creating a PNG file.
-You should therefore obtain three PNG files in the main directory of the project:
+Each test prints nothing in the terminal but is creating an output file in the main directory of the project: `test1.f90` a PNG file, `test2.f90` a SVG file and `test4.f90` a PDF file.

 ```bash
 $ fpm test